2goldtess/electron-starter-package/README.md

 2. If you would like to change the version of electron (or any other dependency) being used in this package: a).
 Navigate to the `package.json` file and make the necessary changes there.
 3. Run `npm install` to install the dependencies
-4. That it, just run the app using `npm start`
+4. Thats it, just run the app using `npm start`